Coldragon/Lightmask_2D/README.md

-# Lightmask 2D Pack
+# Lightmask 2D

-I made these light to be used inside godot with the Light2D but it can be used inside other software.
+A pack of Lightmask I made to be used inside Godot with the Light2D.
+They can be used inside other software without any problems.
-I will probably make more and will add them here ...
+Some can be weird but I keep everything I made because they had interesting effect inside Godot and could be usefull in some situations.
-Some can be weird but I keep everything I made because they had interesting effect inside Godot.
+I will make more of these and add them inside this repository.

 # Preview
 ![Preview of all lightmasks](preview.png)